Sonja Henning: Professional career

-After graduating from Stanford in 1991, there were few opportunities for women to play professional basketball in the United States at the time, so Henning started her professional career playing in a women's professional basketball team in Uppsala, Sweden in 1992.
+After graduating from Stanford in 1991, there were few opportunities for women to play professional basketball in the United States at the time, so Henning started her professional career playing in a women's professional basketball team in Sweden in 1992.

 In 1996, the American Basketball League (ABL) was formed, and Henning tried out for a playing spot on a team in the new league.
 Henning was eventually drafted by the San Jose Lasers, a team which also featured former Stanford players Jennifer Azzi, Anita Kaplan, and Val Whiting.
 She played for the Lasers for two seasons, then joined the Portland Power until financial difficulties led to the ABL's demise in 1998.

 Henning joined the Women's National Basketball Association (WNBA) after being selected in the second round (24th overall pick) by the Houston Comets during its 1999 WNBA draft and helped the Comets to its third straight WNBA championship season.
 During that same year, she also served as the president of the WNBA Players Union.

 During the 2000 expansion draft on December 15, 1999, Henning was selected by the Seattle Storm.
 Henning played with the team from 2000 to part of the 2002 season until she was traded back to the Comets.

 After the 2002 season ended, she became a free agent, and signed a contract with the Washington Mystics on May 5, 2003, but was waived by the team three weeks later.
-In June 2003, Henning signed a contract with the Indiana Fever and played for them during that season.
-Henning retired from the WNBA in 2004.
+In June 2003, Henning signed a contract with the Indiana Fever for the remainder of that season then retired thereafter.